DiegoTMillan/Bg4Y-frontend/README.md

  3. ### Adding tools

-Now we have to install redux, @reduxjs/toolkit and router-dom
+Now we have to install redux, @reduxjs/toolkit, axios and router-dom

 ```
-npm install react-redux @reduxjs/toolkit  react-router-dom
+npm install react-redux @reduxjs/toolkit axios  react-router-dom
 ```

 1. ### Make it function